 Hidden amidst the hectic, narrow streets of the Hanoi Old Quarter lies a funky little area, where motorbikes are no longer the biggest danger to locals stepping outside of their front door.
 They’re replaced by high speed trains, hurling through the residential street, mere feet away from peoples everyday lives – their dishes and laundry drying by the tracks.
 This is the Hanoi Train Street.

 We arrived a bit early to see the train drive past, and definitely recommend that you do too so you can get a lay of the land.
 It was amazing to see the perfect unison with which all the locals vacated the street, moved items away from the tracks and took the children inside.
 All without so much as a glance at their watches.
-It was as if the train times were ingrained in their body clocks – and maybe that’s exactly what has happened after a lifetime of living by the side of the railroad!
+It was as if the train times were ingrained in their body clocks – and maybe that’s exactly what has happened after a lifetime of living by the side of the railroad.

-Where to watch:
+Where to watch the train

+There are a number of spots along the track where you can watch the train speed by.
+We opted to watch the train pass from a segment of the street nearest the old quarter so we could walk there.
+You can head there using the map below, or just use it to guide you in the right direction.
 The train street lies on a small street between Kham Tien and Le Duan, the exact lane the train passes along is called Ngo 224 Le Duan.
-It is walkable from the old quarter, and it will take you about 35-40 minutes to walk – however we were walking at speed and we are also well adapted to the heat.
+It is walkable from the old quarter, and it will take you about 35-40 minutes to walk at a decent speed.
 Try Uber or Grab if you are wanting to get a ride there.

 There are two trains which run along this route every day, one at 3:30pm and one at 7:30pm.
 We opted to watch the 3:30pm train for the daylight and photo taking opportunities.
 Aim to be at the train street around 3pm in order to make sure you are there in plenty time and find a safe spot to watch from.
 The train comes from the South so you know which way to keep an eye out!

 Hopefully it goes without saying that these are legit trains, and not to be messed with.
 They will not and CANNOT stop if you overstay your time on the tracks.
-It’s never going to be worth the photo, so don’t be silly.
+It’s never going to be worth the photo, so don’t be stupid.
 Find a spot at the side of the track and let it pass by without putting anyone in danger (don’t do like some silly tourists we saw and stand in the middle of the track for as long as possible).